Thermolysis destroys the hair by the same process as laser does.

 - Skin which is too dark for laser

-- When there are only a few hairs.
+- When there are only a few dark hairs.
 If you can easily count them, then it would be cheaper to do electrolysis.
 If there are a lot, then it’s generally more economical to go with laser.

 Is electrolysis more “permanent” than laser?